wetryingtodorock/getblock-docs/en/rpc-service/rsk/json-rpc/rsk_mnr_getWork.md

 ---
-title: rsk:mnr_getWork \[POST\]
+title: rsk:mnr_getWork - Rootstock
-description: Returns the hash of the current block, the seedHash, and the boundarycondition to be met (“target”).
+description: Example code for the rsk:mnr_getWork json-rpc method. Сomplete guide on how to use rsk:mnr_getWork json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters